-This is a big year for KIPP Northeast Denver Leadership Academy as its founding KIPPsters make big moves in their post-secondary planning and become the first graduating class of their school.
+The 2018-19 school year is a big year for KIPP Northeast Denver Leadership Academy as its founding KIPPsters plan their post-secondary pathways and become the first graduating class of their school.

 KNDLA opened in August 2015 with 140 students in 9th grade.
 Since then, the school has expanded to educate students through 12th grade, moved to a new campus, and has earned recognition for its growth and performance among the national KIPP network, the state of Colorado, and Denver Public Schools.